l-heemann/dndwiki/Ability Score Change/Ability Score Change.md

   Freth has an Intelligence modifier of +1, therefore his Arcana modifier becomes +1.

   Similarly to Saving Throws, you can be proficient in some skills.
-Usually your class and race give you proficiency in some skills.
+Usually your class, background and race give you proficiency in some skills.
 If you are proficient in a skill, you mark the circle in front of that skill and add your proficiency bonus to the modifier.

   Freth is proficient in Nature and Religion and thus has a modifier of +3 in those skills.